-Eligible applicants whose furnace (heating system) ceases to operate or presents a safety threat to the household may be eligible to receive furnace services.
-The local WHEAP agency must determine eligibility for furnace services before any furnace service is provided.
-Furnace services are a discretionary benefit to households; even if a household is eligible, they may not receive services.
+The local WHEAP agency must determine eligibility for program services before service is provided.
+Program services are a discretionary benefit to households; even if a household is eligible, they may not receive services.

-The Home Energy Plus (HE+) Furnace Program eligibility criteria and service requirements are outlined in the Program Services Manual (available on the Division website, https://energyandhousing.wi.gov).
+The Home Energy Plus (HE+) Program Services and Water Conservation Program eligibility criteria and service requirements are outlined in the Program Services Manual (available on the Division website, https://energyandhousing.wi.gov).
 The HE+ Program Services Manual outlines when a repair or replacement is appropriate.
-Customers must agree to relinquish the old heating system when it is replaced with a new unit.

-Furnace services provided to a household through the HE+ Furnace Program and in conformance with the HE+ Program Services Manual requirements will never result in a property lien or in a charge to the eligible household.
+Program services provided to a household through the HE+ Program Services and in conformance with the HE+ Program Services Manual requirements will never result in a property lien or in a charge to the eligible household.

-Furnace service payments are paid from a central account managed by the Division of Energy, Housing and Community Resources.
+Program service payments are paid from a central account managed by the Division of Energy, Housing and Community Resources.